-X can marry Y while already married T, but it doesn’t mean Y and T are married.
-Both Y and T have to be okay with the idea of X having two partners and be present for the marriage.
-The exception to marrying without divorce or permission is if a married couple haven’t been able to communicate in over five years; if a couple loses contact for five years the partners may re-marry without informing each other, and all marriages will still be valid if they reunite afterwards.
+For example; X can marry Y while already married T, but it doesn’t mean Y and T are married.
+Both Y and T have to be okay with X having two partners and be present for the marriage.
+The exception to marrying without divorce or permission is if a married couple haven’t been able to communicate in over five years; if a couple loses contact for five years the partners may remarry without informing each other, and all marriages will still be valid if they reunite afterwards.

 A very important part of the ceremony is that all guests at the wedding clip a trimming of their hair/fur/feathers to the clothing of the Animon who invited them as a wish of a happy marriage.
-If the married party want to void their marriage before the Summerfest, these trimmings should be destroyed with fire.
-If they wish to leave each other after the Summerfest has passed they must make offerings to The Goddess and her daughters and ask a religious official to publicly void their marriage.
+If the married party want to void their marriage before the next Sunfest, these trimmings should be destroyed with fire.
+If they wish to leave each other after the Sunfest has passed they must make offerings to the Goddess and her daughters and ask a religious or government official to officially void their marriage.

 Animon believe in three different afterlives.
 The Dream Realm, the High-World, and Dark Sky.
 Each afterlife is considered a different stage of death, as explained briefly in the paragraphs below.